sebpardo/salmon-marine-survival/README.md

 adults and outmigrating smolts, written both in Stan and TMB (although the Stan version is the most up-to-date and the one used for publication).

-The Stan model is defined in `analysis/survival_hier_ncp.stan` and is the one used for publication.
+The Stan model used in for publication defined in `analysis/survival_hier_ncp_annualcvs.stan`.
 The TMB model is defined in `analysis/lc_model_hierarchical.cpp` but was not actively developed; it is left here as a reference.